 Each of those assumptions, slightly pulled, moves several bars on the chart.
 India's 6.5 is the most robust to change.
 Saudi Arabia's 3.1 is the least.
 Germany's 0.8 has been revised down in every WEO since 2023.

 Rankings are lagging indicators that occasionally become leading ones.
 The 2026 list is somewhere between the two.
-The countries at its top are compounding; the countries at its bottom are arguing about why they are not.
+The countries at the top are compounding; the countries at the bottom are arguing about why they are not.

 Data is drawn from the IMF World Economic Outlook, April 2026 edition, accessed at imf.org/publications/weo.
 Real GDP growth is adjusted for inflation and reported at constant prices; the twenty largest economies are ranked by nominal USD GDP using IMF 2025 estimates.

-The ranking excludes the European Union as an aggregate entity, counting its member states individually.
+The ranking excludes the European Union as an aggregate entity and counts its member states individually.
 "Advanced" and "emerging" designations follow the IMF's own classification in the WEO statistical appendix.

 Context on tariff paths, the Middle East conflict, and the East-West pipeline draws on IMF commentary in the April 2026 WEO press briefing, Saudi Aramco infrastructure disclosures, and contemporaneous reporting.
 Forecast revisions are stated relative to the January 2026 WEO Update.